 Hamburg Golf Club was founded way back in 1906 and in those days the club played over a nine-hole course at Flottbek.
 It must have been a fine course, because in 1910, Flottbek was the venue for the inaugural German Open Championship.
 But, as golf grew in popularity, the nine-hole course became crowded and new land was eventually found at Falkenstein.
-In 1930 a new 18-hole course for the Hamburger Golf Club was ready for play and it’s an absolute masterpiece from the brilliant design trio of Harry Shapland Colt, John Morrison and Charles Hugh Alison.
+In 1930 a new 18-hole course for the Hamburger Golf Club was ready for play and it’s an absolute masterpiece from the brilliant design firm of Colt, Alison and Morrison.

 The majority of the original layout remains intact but the great German designer Bernhard von Limburger made a few alterations in the 1960s, adding a couple of holes (at the 2nd and 3rd) at the expense of losing a couple of others.

 It’s a glorious, natural course that is laid out on undulating heathland and, as we all know, this sandy free-draining ground is perfect for golf.
 Falkenstein was originally developed as a championship course and between 1935 and 1999 it became a regular venue for the German Seniors Championship.
 Falkenstein also played host to the German Open on no fewer than eight occasions and, in 1981, the club was delighted to see Bernhard Langer triumph here (the first German to win the national open).